therealcoder1337/vue-i18n-pico/README.md

 Currently only aiming to support Vue 3 (CLI).
 Vue 2 will not be supported.

+## Disclaimer

+This is a private project that is not in any way affiliated with Vue.js or vue-i18n.

 ## Contributing

 For bugfixes: Feel free to open a PR.
 Include a test if possible.